bitnami/containers/containers/tomcat/README.md

 # Deploying web applications on Tomcat

 This Tomcat image exposes a volume at `/app`.
 This path acts as the Tomcat webapps directory.
-At this location, you either copy a so-called *exploded web application*, i.e non-compressed or a compressed web application resource `.WAR` file and it will automatically be deployed by Tomcat at startup.
+At this location, you either copy a so-called *exploded web application*, i.e. non-compressed, or a compressed web application resource (`.WAR`) file and it will automatically be deployed by Tomcat at startup.

 **Note!**
 You can also deploy web applications on a running Tomcat instance.